ClickCease

 Distracted pedestrian laws are relatively new.
 So, it’s hard to tell how effective they’ve been or how effective they are likely to be.
 City officials in Montclair say they decided to pass the law after a string of pedestrian accidents that resulted in injuries in that city.
 Police began to notice that cell phone use was a common factor in many of the incidents.

-While city officials have welcomed it, our California pedestrian accident lawyers are concerned that this law might become an excuse for the city and others to blame accidents on pedestrians.
+While city officials have welcomed it, our California pedestrian accident lawyers are concerned that this law might excuse the city and others to blame accidents on pedestrians.
 For example, 15-year-old Yessica Gonzalez suffered catastrophic brain damage in a Montclair pedestrian accident.
-She was struck by a vehicle as she stepped on to a marked crosswalk.
+As she entered a clearly marked crosswalk, a vehicle struck her.
 While she had earphones plugged in at the time, would that make her at fault for the accident?

-While pedestrians should exercise caution on roadways especially while crossing the street, they can’t really do much other than walk in designated areas and look both ways.
-It is up to the drivers to make sure they are yielding the right of way as required under California law.
+While pedestrians should exercise caution on roadways, especially while crossing the street, they can’t really do much other than walk in designated areas and look both ways.
+Drivers must make sure they are yielding the right of way as required under California law.
 California Vehicle Code Section 21950 requires motorists to yield the right of way to pedestrians walking in marked and unmarked crosswalks.
-In addition, cities can also be held liable when pedestrian accidents are caused by dangerous roadways and intersections.
+In addition, cities can also be held liable when dangerous roadways and intersections cause pedestrian accidents.

 Source: http://www.latimes.com/local/lanow/la-me-ln-montclair-texting-walking-20180225-story.html